ctu-vras/gps-navigation/gps_to_path/README.md

  - Check terminal with follower.launch - does the robot think it has arrived to the goal?
 Check in rviz what the published path looks like.
 Could be poor fix quality or some issue with the published path.
 9. **"The robot is driving autonomously but is rapidly switching between going forward and backward or acting crazy."**
  - Could be an issue with the assigned path being **linear** and the argument **circular_path** of gps.launch being set to True.
 The path follower always calculates the path from the nearest point to his current location and this point can be switching rapidly if the path in both directions leads through almost exactly the same place.
 Change either the parameter or the assignment.
+ - Should not be problem if using path_planner_igraph.launch.
  - Also could be problem with **the path crossing itself**.
 Similar issue to above.
 You can manually drive through the crossing.

 # Detailed descriptions